 Director, UCD Institute for Sport and Health

-Linda joined UCD Institute for Sport and Health in 2007 as PA to Professor Boreham, and takes care of day-to-day administration at the Institute.
+Patricia joined UCD Institute for Sport and Health in 2019 as PA to Professor Boreham and takes care of day-to-day administration at the Institute.
 She is also the Programme Administrator for the BSc Health & Performance Science undergraduate programme and MSc Coaching Science in Sport.
 Patricia holds a BA in English-Portuguese Translation.

 Ms Ann O'Hanlon

 Manager, Ad Astra Elite Athlete Programme, UCD Institute for Sport and Health

 Ann O'Hanlon has a BA and MBS from UCD, together with postgraduate qualifications in Psychotherapy from DCU.
 She has worked in a variety of roles within UCD, including Manager of the UCD School of Physiotherapy and as a Student Adviser to the School of Computer Science.
 She also practised as a psychotherapist in the Student Health Centre at UCD.
 In addition to her role at the Ad Astra Academy, Ann manages the Centre for Sports Studies which is part of the School of Public Health, Physiotherapy and Sports Science.